vyag/sakura-retry/README.md

 # Getting Started
 Retry is available on [Maven Central](https://mvnrepository.com/artifact/com.github.marks-yag/retry).

-Kotlin user can use the default parameters of the constructor to create `RetryPolicy`:
+We can use constructor with default parameters to create `RetryPolicy` in Kotlin:
 ```kotlin
 import retry.*
 fun main() {